scottish-government-design-system/designsystem.gov.scot/components/checkboxes/index.md

 {% include example-frame.html title="Checkbox example with small checkboxes" name="small" %}

+### Including a 'none' option

+If 'none' is a valid response to a question, include it as an option instead of expecting the user to not select any checkboxes.
+This helps ensure that the user is making a specific choice in their response, and you will know that the question has been answered.
+Without the 'none' option it might not be clear whether a question has been skipped or not.

+The option for 'none' should be shown last in the options.
+It should be separated from other options in the group with a divider, typically the word 'or'.

+The label for the 'none' option should clearly relate to the question being asked and not just be the word 'none'.
+For example, if the question was 'Do you receive any of these benefits?' you could use 'No, I do not receive any of these benefits'.

+{% include example-frame.html title="Checkbox example with a 'none' option" name="exclusive" %}

+Invalid combinations of checkboxes are automatically managed with JavaScript.
+Enable it on the 'none' option by adding the attribute `data-behaviour="exclusive"` to the checkbox.

+If the user selects the 'none' option, any other checkboxes will be unchecked.
+Similarly, if a user selects 'none' and then chooses another option, the 'none' option will be unchecked.

+If JavaScript is not enabled in the user's browser, add validation to prevent the 'none' option being submitted when another option is also selected.

+{% include example-frame.html title="Checkbox example with a 'none' option in an error state" name="exclusive-error" %}

 ## Error messages

 The error state for checkboxes marks the entire fieldset.